 Optuna's best hyperparameters were the basis for training the TabNet model.
 The model was trained on the training data with these best settings, and a 5-fold stratified cross-validation method was used in the learning process.
 Stratified K-Fold reduced the negative effects of imbalanced data sets by ensuring that the class distribution in each fold remained the same as the original data set.
 During the training process, the model's learning rate and other hyperparameters were adjusted to increase the model's accuracy, and overfitting was prevented with the early stopping strategy.
-Training and testing were performed for each fold, and the overall success of the model's ability to effectively distinguish normal, suspicious and pathological classes of fetal health.
+Training and testing were performed for each fold, and the overall success of the model was measured using test data.
+The results obtained showed that the model's ability to effectively distinguish normal, suspicious and pathological classes of fetal health.